 The odds of winning the jackpot are 1 in 31,474,716.
 The minimum guaranteed jackpot is 1.5 million CHF.
-If there’s no winner, the amount will roll over towards the next drawing.
+If there’s no winner, the amount will roll over toward the next drawing.
 This is the main reason why Swiss Lotto has produced some pretty spectacular jackpots over the years.

 |Divisions||Match||Odds to win|